AidenLai2305/Predicting-Recipe-Preparation-Time/README.md

   display="block"
 ></iframe>

+Next, we ran a permutation test with 1000 iterations to explore the missingness between steps and rating.

+<iframe
+  src="assets/empirical_steps.html"
+  width="800"
+  height="600"
+  frameborder="0"
+  display="block"
+></iframe>

+From our p-value of 0, we can see that we will reject the null hypothesis, suggesting that the missingness of values depends on the number of steps.

-We measured the dependency of the missingness of the `rating` column on the `minutes` column.
+We then measured the dependency of the missingness of the `rating` column on the `minutes` column.
 It may be possible that extremely long recipes may cause people to not try a recipe, and therefore there will be no ratings.

 **Null Hypothesis:** The missingness of ratings does not depend on the amount of minutes per recipe.